 - Identify the different roles that cost, price and profit can play in determining project costs.

-Scope b.
 Time c.
 Cost d.
 All of the above3.
 Which one of the following is not involved in the top ten skills or competencies of an effective project manager: a.
 People skills b.
 Leadership c.

 Integrity d.
 Technical skills4.
-Another name of a phase exit is a _______ point. a.
-Review b.
+Another name of a phase exit is a _______ point.

 Capability Maturity Model Information10.
 A proposal evaluation sheet is an example of: a.
 RFP b.